-This project was funded by County Sligo Leader Partnership Company.
-The Benwiskin Centre is one of 3 pilot projects used to demonstrate the use of wood pellet boilers for heat generation in community run projects.
+This project was funded by County Sligo LEADER Partnership Company.
+The Benwiskin Centre was one of 3 pilot projects used to demonstrate the use of Wood Pellet Boilers for heat generation in community run projects.

 We continue to seek further funding to enable us to do even more work.